UK Home Energy Guide

 Location data

-Office for National Statistics postcode data via postcodes.io — local authority, region, rural/urban classification.
+Office for National Statistics postcode data via postcodes.io: local authority, region, rural/urban classification, and admin district codes for linking other datasets.

 How we calculate savings